»

 If one farmer decided to hike his price up, then he wouldn’t last long.
 Because the market (carrot eaters) can get carrots from other farmers at a lower price, then nobody would buy at his price.

 This is perfect competition.
-No farmer can distinguish their product to allow a rise in price.
+No carrot farmer can distinguish their product to allow a rise in price.
 The cost of a carrot will be very little above the production costs.

 You might be wondering where I am going with this.
 Well here goes…